 I'd be honest.
 I'm wasn’t sure what to write about Demeter.
-The Goddess of the Harvest didn’t feature prominently in the myths.
-The whole agricultural association also makes Demeter somewhat ill-associated with modern concepts of commerce.
+The Goddess of the Harvest didn’t feature prominently in Greek myths.
+The whole agricultural association also makes Demeter somewhat ill-associated with modern concepts of commerce and human resource planning.

 Hestia, Goddess of the Hearth, is the most mysterious of the Greek Gods.
 And I don't mean "mystery" in the worship sense.
 There's simply not a lot of stories about her.
 Sometimes, she's even not one of the 12 Olympians, despite being an elder sister of Zeus.

 This fact, and her actual role as keeper of the sacred fire, gives me the impression of a quiet housekeeper.
 The one who diligently keeps everything up and running.